AlexeyGurtovenko/common-algorithms-and-data-structutes/src/data-structures/01_stack/theory.md

 - using array
 - using linked list

-## Use cases of the Stack data structure
+## Common usecases of the Stack data structure

 - [balancing of symbols](https://www.geeksforgeeks.org/check-for-balanced-parentheses-in-an-expression/)
 - Redo-undo features in programms like editors, photoshop, browsers